Open harmonic chain without secular approximation: Model

 with $b_{j\alpha}$, $b^\dag_{j\alpha}$ the annihilation and creation operators of the left (L) and right (R) bath; they satisfy $[b_{j\alpha},b^\dag_{k\beta}]=\delta_{\alpha\beta}\delta_{jk}$ and $[a_j,b_{k\alpha}]=[a_j,b^\dag_{k\alpha}]=[a^\dag_j,b_{k\alpha}]=0$.

 The exact unitary dynamics of the system and the two baths is given by the standard Liouville-von Neumann equation,

 where $\rho_{\rm T}(t)$ is the density matrix of the harmonic chain and the two baths.
-Despite the infinite number of degrees of freedom of the environment, we will treat the time-evolving state $\rho_{\rm T}(t)$ as if it were a density matrix.
+Due to the infinite number of degrees of freedom of the environment, its states should properly be described as generic expectation functionals on the environment algebra of observable; however, as has become common in the literature on open quantum systems~\cite{breuer_theory_2007}, we will denote the evolving state of system plus environment with the symbol $\rho_{\rm T}(t)$ used for density matrices.
 As customary when dealing with open quantum systems, we shall consider initially compound factorized states $\rho_S(0)\otimes\rho_L\otimes\rho_R$ where $\rho_S(0)$ is a generic state of the harmonic chain whereas $\rho_{R,L}$ are thermal equilibrium Gibbs states at inverse temperatures $\beta_{L,R}$:

 Notice that, in line of principle, the exact dynamics of the harmonic chain can always be derived by tracing over the environment degrees of freedom and is formally given by the dynamical map:

 where $\operatorname{Tr}_E$ is the trace over the environment Hilbert space.